 Everything You Wanted to Know

 With DevOps, Agile, and Lean going strong, the application deliveries appear to be fundamentally different from a few years ago.
 Developers are more efficient, release cycles are faster, and there are no layers of bureaucracy.

 Yet, the testing world finds itself amidst a constant barrage of bugs and product defects.
 So, where’s the disconnect?
 And how to fix that?

 This article unearths these challenges and presents parallel testing as a unique solution.
 It can help put testing back to its rightful place as a strategic partner in delivering quality software consistently and reliably.

 What is Parallel Testing?

-As a comrade to the CI/CD pipeline and legacy to modern system migration, the parallel test ensures that the desired results are achieved, and validations of the product or feature fallbacks are present.
 As soon as the code is built, parallel testing executes the tests in tandem across multiple platforms.
-The issue can be fixed and tested for a successful build in case of any defect.
-This process is repeated until the product is stable enough for release.
+As a result, any issue can be proactively fixed for a successful build.
+This process repeats until the product is stable enough for release.

 How does Parallel Testing Nullify the Testing Challenge?